Pinehurst Country Club #8

 Hole 18 | par 4 | hcp 8/2

 This solid finishing hole requires a strong drive that favors this right center of this fairway that slopes from right-to-left.
 The demanding second shot may require a long iron or fairway wood up the hill to a well-bunkered green.
 The spacious green has a large undulation in the middle that divides this green into three sections.

 Play Pinehurst Country Club #8 in Paris on simulator

-Alone or with friends, whether you are a golfer or not, you can play Pinehurst Country Club #8 (or one of other 99 international courses available) in Paris, on simulator, in very realistic conditions and spend a good time.
+Alone or with friends, whether you are a golfer or not, you can spend a good time and play Pinehurst Country Club #8 (or one of other 99 international courses available) in the Paris area, on simulator, in very realistic conditions.